-2.3 Trapping design
+2.3.
+Trapping design

 Two types of live-cage traps commonly used in rice fields in Asia were compared.
-The multiple-capture trap (MCT) is a wire mesh (1.27 cm) cage trap that has a cone at the opening tapering to the end of the wire facing inwards (240 mm long, 100 mm at the trap opening that tapers to 50 mm), which prevents captures from escaping through the entrance (Fig. 3(A)).
+The multiple-capture trap (MCT) is a wire mesh (1.27 cm) cage trap that has a cone at the opening tapering to the end of the wire facing inwards (240 mm long, 100 mm at the trap opening that tapers to 50 mm), which prevents captures from escaping through the entrance (Figure 3A).
 MCTs can catch multiple animals at any time.
 It has a door on the other end fitted with a locking mechanism.
-Used in conjunction with a 0.6 m high- \times 100 m long drift-fence (Fig. 3), it is called the Linear Trap Barrier System (LTBS).27 Each trap is set flush to the hole (12×12 cmsized holes, spaced 20 m apart, 10 cm from the ground) in the LTBS, alternating on either side of the fence, and suspended from the water by a mound of soil.
-The single-capture trap (SCT) is a cage trap but with a hinged, sprung door triggered by the movement of a hook on which the bait is suspended (Fig. 3(C)).
+Used in conjunction with a 0.6 m high x 100 m long drift-fence (Figure 3B), it is called the Linear Trap Barrier System (LTBS).27 Each trap is set flush to the hole (12 x 12 cm-sized holes, spaced 20 m apart, 10 cm from the ground) in the LTBS, alternating on either side of the fence, and suspended from the water by a mound of soil.
+The single-capture trap (SCT) is a cage trap but with a hinged, sprung door triggered by the movement of a hook on which the bait is suspended (Figure 3C).
 SCTs normally only trap a single animal.

 Trapping of rodents was conducted over two rice cropping seasons: the dry season in 2016 and in 2017.
 Trapping was limited to the dry season as this was concurrent with an investigation the effect of intermittent irrigation on rodent pest ecology (see Lorica, et al.28).
 Traps were set for four nights during the following four stages of the rice crop: maximum tillering, panicle initiation/booting, flowering, and ripening.
-Replicate fields in each study site were similar in age of crop, area, and sufficiently proximate such that all replicates could be visited within 2 h, but far apart enough from each other that rodent populations in each replicate do not overlap.
+Replicate fields in each study site were similar in age of crop, area, and sufficiently proximate such that all replicates could be visited within two hours, but far apart enough from each other that rodent populations in each replicate do not overlap.
 These criteria are crucial because all traps need to be checked with all rats processed and released before midday.
-Based on previous research on the home ranges of the main pest species per country,^{29,30} each replicate had a minimum buffer radius of 170 m for R. tanezumi in the Philippines and 100 m for R. argentiventer in Indonesia.
+Based on previous research on the home ranges of the main pest species per country^{29, 30}, each replicate had a minimum buffer radius of 170 m for R. tanezumi in the Philippines and 100 m for R. argentiventer in Indonesia.

-In Indonesia, there were six replicate sites, which each included one LTBS with six MCTs ($38 \times 20.5 \times 20.5$ cm) as well as six single-capture traps (SCT; $30 \times 15 \times 15$ cm) spaced 10 m apart and placed at least 20 m away from the LTBS.
-Traps set to capture R. argentiventer were baited with boiled unmilled rice.31 www.soci.org
+In Indonesia, there were six replicate sites, which each included one LTBS with six MCTs $(38 \times 20.5 \times 20.5 \text{ cm})$ as well as six single-capture traps (SCT; $30 \times 15 \times 15 \text{ cm})$ spaced 10 m apart and placed at least 20 m away from the LTBS.
+Traps set to capture R. argentiventer were baited with boiled unmilled rice.31

-In the Philippines, there were six replicate sites that included an LTBS with 15 multiple-capture traps ($33 \times 20.3 \times 20.3$ cm) as well as 15 single-capture traps.
-The MCTs were spaced 20 m apart while the SCTs ($30 \times 15 \times 15$ cm) were spaced 15 m apart in a line and placed at least 20 m away from the LTBS.
-Traps set to capture
+In the Philippines, there were six replicate sites that included an LTBS with 15 multiple-capture traps ($33 \times 20.3 \times 20$